thingsboard/thingsboard/application/src/main/data/json/edge/install_instructions/docker/instructions.md

-## Install edge and connect to cloud instructions
+## Install ThingsBoard Edge and connect to cloud instructions

-Here is the list of commands, that can be used to quickly install and connect edge to the cloud using docker compose.
+Here is the list of commands, that can be used to quickly install and connect ThingsBoard Edge to the cloud using docker compose.

 ### Prerequisites